Thomas Jaggar: Biography

 Jaggar was born on January 24, 1871, in Philadelphia, Pennsylvania to Thomas Augustus Jaggar and Anna Louisa (née Lawrence).
 Growing up, Jaggar hiked with his father, and in 1875 climbed Mount Vesuvius.
 His father was the first Bishop of Southern Ohio.
 Jaggar graduated with a baccalaureate degree in 1893 and a master's degree in 1894, both in geology and both from Harvard University.
-After studying petrography and mineralogy at Ludwig Maximilian University of Munich and Heidelberg University, he graduated with a Ph.D. in geology from Harvard in 1897.
+After studying petrography and mineralogy at the Ludwig-Maximilians-Universität München (LMU) and Heidelberg University, he graduated with a Ph.D. in geology from Harvard in 1897.
 Jaggar was named an associate professor of geology at Harvard in 1903, and, during summers, worked for the United States Geological Survey (USGS).
 He felt strongly that experimentation was the key to understanding earth science.
 Jaggar constructed water flumes bedded by sand and gravel to understand stream erosion and melted rocks in furnaces to study the behavior of magmas.

 As he matured as a scientist, he began to feel the increasing need for field experimentation.
 Jaggar wrote: Whereas small scale experiments in the laboratory helped me to think about the details of nature, there remained the need to measure nature itself.

 In May 1902, he was one of the scientists sent from the United States to investigate the volcanic disasters at Soufrière and Mont Pelée.
 With the help of the U.S. Navy and the National Geographic Society, Jaggar landed on the steaming shores of Martinique some 13 days after the disaster.
 The same year, he was elected a Fellow of the American Academy of Arts and Sciences.